GeekyTheory/Automatic-API-REST/README.md

 # Automatic API REST (Beta) -

-[Automatic API REST](http://automaticapirest.info/) is an Open Source Tool that creates a REST API of your Data Base.
-AAR abstract your data base and provide the information in different formats (JSON available).
-Automatic API REST let you build a JSON and XML trees of your Data Base.
+[Automatic API REST](http://automaticapirest.info/) is an Open Source Tool that will allow you to create a full API REST of your Data Base in seconds.
+AAR use the native functions of MySQL to abstract your data base and provide the information in different formats (JSON available).
+Automatic API REST let you to build a JSON and XML tree of your Data Base.
 You can choose which tables are public and which are private to keep your secret information secure.

 Automatic API Rest is a bridge to interact with all programing languages which can read a JSON and XML format, facilitating the communication machine-to-machine (M2M).
 Read from JAVA, c++, python (...) all the information from you data base to implement your apps.